Quantum algorithms applied to satellite mission planning for Earth observation: Results: quantum algorithms for satellite mission planning

-The most well-known quantum-friendly optimization method is the quadratic unconstrained binary optimization (QUBO) model, which encapsulates the set of all optimization problems with the following attributes: \begin{itemize} \item all variables are treated as binary objects \item all variables are either linear or quadratic products of linear variables \item constraints while not necessarily absolute, are enforced accordingly by use of the reward function \end{itemize}
+The most well-known quantum-friendly optimization method is the quadratic unconstrained binary optimization (QUBO) model, which encapsulates the set of all optimization problems with the following attributes: \begin{itemize} \item all variables are treated as binary objects \item constraints, while not necessarily absolute, are enforced accordingly by use of the reward function \end{itemize}

-For the space mission planning problem, a few different formulations derived from QUBO are researched as possible solutions.
-Despite these formulations being NP-hard problems, the algorithms can be potentially accelerated quadratically with the use of quantum computation.
-These solutions each hold their own benefits and drawbacks but can yet serve as viable solutions to the satellite optimization problem.
+This work explores the QUBO-adaptable formulation known as the \textit{integer optimization model} for the space mission planning problem.
+This solution has benefits and drawbacks but can serve as a viable solution to the satellite optimization problem.